The Port Town of Véraldo

 And we can discard that 'hypothetically.'

 When I probed, she clearly knew Alchemia's internal affairs.
 And showed not a whit of surprise.
-Which is to say, she was a party to it.
+In other words, she was a party to it.

 She also possesses the force to defeat the artifact Poseidon at sea.
 To cleave in twain a ship supposedly guarded by a god is not something mortals can do.

-Which is to say… it is what it is.
-There's too much circumstantial evidence.
+In other words… it is what it is.
+There is simply too much circumstantial evidence.

 "It's fine.
-In my judgment, the girl is, at her core, a good person.
+In my judgment, the girl is a good person at heart.
 So long as we do not approach with ill will, she won't harm us."

 "But she destroyed the lord's privateers…"